quicwg/ops-drafts/draft-ietf-quic-manageability.md

-can associate a connection ID, if present, with a given flow, and can associate a known flow with a new flow when when observing a packet sharing the same connection ID in the same direction between client and server and sharing one
+can associate a connection ID, if present, with a given flow, and can associate a known flow with a new flow when when observing a packet sharing the same connection ID in the same direction between client and server and sharing one endpoint address (IP address and port) with the known flow.

 However, since the connection ID may change multiple times during the lifetime of a flow, and the negotiation of connection ID changes is encrypted, packets